 Growing up, life was a weird flux of adults.
 Sometimes they were there.
 Sometimes they weren’t.
 My parents worked full time, over-time, and spent time dinner and weekends.
 I almost got used to not having them around and preferred it that way.
 I loved my parents, but they had a lot of negative emotions, and they weren’t pleasant to be around.
 It was always more fun to be around kids like me.

 Stress & Consequence

-I want to say the good times outweighed the bad, but the bad is all I remember.
-I made a promise to myself and God: If this is what it means to be married, have a family, and children...
+I want to say the good times outweighed the bad, but bad is all I remember.
+I prayed to God: If this is what it’s like to be married and have a family, I want NONE of it.